April is IBS Awareness Month: The Toll IBS Takes on People’s Lives

-The International Foundation for Functional Gastrointestinal Disorders (IFFGD) declared April “IBS Awareness Month” in 1997.
-This time of the year, we focus attention on important health messages about IBS.
+April is “IBS Awareness Month” (as declared by the International Foundation for Functional Gastrointestinal Disorders (IFFGD) in 1997).
+During this time, we focus attention on important health messages about IBS.

-- Only 5-7% of IBS sufferers have been diagnosed with the disease (side note: IBS can only be diagnosed by a medical professional).
+- Only 5-7% of IBS sufferers have been diagnosed (side note: IBS can only be diagnosed by a medical professional).

-- IBS is the most common disease diagnosed by gastroenterologists and one of the most common disorders seen by primary care physicians.
+- IBS is the most common disease diagnosed by gastroenterologists.
+Unfortunately, the journey that takes to a diagnosis is too long.
 In a survey, nearly 2,000 IBS patients reported it took on average 6.6 years to be diagnosed after the symptoms began.

 - IBS runs in the family.
 Those with a relative with IBS are twice as likely to have IBS than those without.

 - Although IBS affects people of all ages and genders, 2 out of 3 sufferers are women.
 Most people are diagnosed before the age of 50.
-Still, many older adults suffer as well (I see this in my practice!
-Most of my clients are women and I have seen people of ages ranging from 23 to 82!).
+Still, many older adults suffer as well.

 - IBS can severely impact the quality of life.
 IBS patients have lower measures of physical, social, and emotional well-being than healthy people or those with other chronic illnesses.